dtzinov/ggrc-core/README.rst

   git submodule update

-Given that Sass and Javascript related projects are included in the submodule requirments of gGRC, it may also be necessary to rebuild the Sass and other web assets:
+Given that Sass and Javascript related projects are included in the submodule requirements of gGRC, it may also be necessary to rebuild the Sass and other web assets:

 .. sourcecode:: bash